Does this sound like you?

 You’ve got a bike with some sentimental value, or that you got a killer deal on, but it has major issues.
 You might be feeling elation or despair, or both, but you are now definitely in need of some parts.
 Depending on the bike and parts needed, the best solution might be buying a whole second example of the bike you are trying to fix.

 The first thing most people consider is purchasing new replacement parts direct from the manufacturer or the aftermarket.
 Everyone loves fresh, shiny parts, and you can trust that they are fully functional and will be for years to come.
-You may be pleasantly surprised at the manufacturer’s support of new for your older machine, but the hard truth is that some significant components might not be available new anymore.
+You may be pleasantly surprised at the manufacturer’s support of new parts for your older machine, but the hard truth is that some significant components might not be available new anymore.
 Then trouble is, a shopping cart full of new, off the shelf items could well exceed the value of the bike they are intended for.

 So, if you are faced with a major project and lengthy shopping list, chances are you’ll be looking to the used market.
 You could scour eBay for all of the parts you need piecemeal, or your time could be better spent searching for a complete parts bike.